 The RSL NSW Royal Commission Office prepares daily summaries of the Royal Commission hearing proceedings, which are available at the foot of this page.

-Operation COMPASS is the codename for one of the 12 national suicide prevention trials that are trialling initiatives that could reduce the rate of suicide in the ex-ADF community.
-It has been run from Townsville, North Queensland since June 2017.
+Operation COMPASS is the codename for one of the 12 national suicide prevention trials that are trialling initiatives that could reduce the rate of suicide in the ex-serving veteran community.
+It has been run from Townsville, North Queensland, since June 2017.
 See a Black Dog Institute report on the 12 trial sites, here.